 Is WordPress Accessible?

 The short answer: WordPress sites that follow best practices are accessible.
-The WordPress dashboard is among the most accessible web publishing tools available.
+From what I’ve seen and heard, the WordPress dashboard is among the most accessible web publishing tools available.

 The long answer is a bit more complicated.
 Since March of 2016, WordPress core has had an official policy that all new or updated code released into core must conform with WCAG 2.0 guidelines at level AA.
 In practice, this may not have always been the case, but there has been increased awareness and education which is starting to pay off.